Authentication

 Your archived routes are kept for 15 days in the mobile app.
 After this period, they will be deleted from the mobile app.

-Sorting Routes
+Sorting routes

 - In progress